xavierharmon/Analytics/README.md

 # Machine-Learning

-Collection of Machine Learning tools and tutorials using Python
+This repository contains a collection of Machine Learning Tools demonstrated in Jupyter along with the Python code used to generate the demos.